 Paul established the church in Ephesus during his third missionary journey.
 Later, as he passed back near Ephesus on his way to Jerusalem, where he was taken prisoner by the Romans, he warned the Ephesian elders that savage wolves would come.
 Some even from among their own members, distorting the truth and drawing people away to follow them (Acts 20:29-31).
 And, sometime later, Paul left Timothy in Ephesus to deal with this problem he had foretold.

 As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain people not to teach false doctrines any longer or to devote themselves to myths and endless genealogies.
 Such things promote controversial speculations rather than advancing God’s work—which is by faith.1 Timothy 1:3-4 NIV

-In this passage Paul was giving Timothy instruction concerning these wolves that had come into the church, distorting the truth.
+In this passage, Paul gave Timothy instructions concerning these wolves that had come into the church, distorting the truth.
 Timothy was instructed to forbid the teaching of this false doctrine.
-I do not know specifically what this false doctrine(s) was/were.
-But the specifics of that false doctrine is not important to what Paul is saying here.
+I do not know specifically what these false doctrines were.
+But the specifics of those false doctrines are not important to what Paul is saying here.

 Teaching False Doctrine

 The teaching of false doctrine is a danger within the body of Christ.
 It leads many astray who do not follow the example of the Berean believers (Acts 17:11).
 Ravenous wolves, in the guise of charismatic speakers looking to promote themselves, do much damage within the body of Christ.